catlikeflyer-itc/MathModeling4Engineering/README.md

 - Pull the repository before making any commits
 - Include nickname when commiting
 - Please try and avoid issues, track them before pushing if possible

+# Directories
+- Find notes and relevant code for each topic stated as a directory
+- `/lifes_easier` holds not-needed scripts that will simplify your life